Morgan sharp, Johnson homers in Indians' 3-1 win over Twins - NewsBreak

 UP NEXT

 RHP Zach Plesac (7-4, 4.64 ERA) will start Wednesday afternoon’s series finale for Cleveland.
-Baldelli announced after the game that LHP Lewis Thorpe (0-2, 3.86) will be recalled from Triple-A St. Paul to start for Minnesota, pitching in the rotation spot opened when Michael Pineda went on the injured list last weekend with a left oblique strain.
+Minnesota was waiting until the completion of Tuesday’s game to announce a starter after Michael Pineda went on the injured list last weekend with a left oblique strain.